 - Disks are sold at Jacques Torres Chocolate; Valrhona fèves, oval-shaped chocolate pieces, are at Whole Foods.
 Ghirardelli makes a wonderful 60% cocao chip, available at Cost Plus and other retailers.

 Now, some caveats.
 This recipe is mostly derived from Jacques Torres’ bakery chocolate chip cookie.
 You will note that it uses both bread flour (more gluten and protein) and cake flour (less gluten and protein).
 Why use both in equal amounts, if unbleached all-purpose flour has a middle amount of gluten and protein.
 I suspect the recipe calls for both flours, because Torres’ bakery may have bread flour and cake flour in large amounts due to the needs of the bakery, but might not have all-purpose flour.
 I made the recipe using 17 ounces of King Arthur all-purpose flour, and the results were spectacular.
-I strongly recommend that ingredients are weighted, not dry measured, for increased accuracy.
+Now, having said that, it is possible that there is a difference that can be tasted by using the bread and cake flour mix, as there are differences in protein content of bleached and unbleached cake flours.
+Protein content of the Softasilk bleached cake 6.9%, King Arthur Unbleached Cake Flour Blend 9.4%, Unbleached Self-Rising 8.5%, Unbleached Pastry 8%, KAF Unbleached All-Purpose 11.7% KAF Unbleached Bread Flour 12.7%.
+No matter what flours are used, I strongly recommend that ingredients are weighted, not dry measured, for increased accuracy.

 Also, as the article details, let the cookie dough rest and hydrate thoroughly for 12 to 36 hours (the longer the better).
 It definitely makes a difference in the end result.
-The cookies are much more complex, with caramel and toffee notes in the taste that is extremely pleasant without being overwhelming.
+I did tests at 1 hour, 3 hours, 12 hours, 24 hours, and 36 hours.
+At 36 hours, the cookies are much more complex, with caramel and toffee notes in the taste that is extremely pleasant without being overwhelming.
 I used 60% Ghirardelli cocoa chips, and did not bother to get the fancy fèves.
 The 3 ½ ounce size of each cookie make a monster five inch cookie, with the 3 rings of flavor that Mr. Rubin talks about in the article.
 A 1 ½ ounce size produced a 3 inch cookie, and took 13 minutes to cook instead of 20 minutes.
 This is less of a monster, but with similar taste.

 Despite what Dorie Greenspan says, I think this cookie is fine without the addition of a sprinkle of sea salt.
 There is enough salt in the dough and I think the salt counterpoint on the top of the cookie is overkill.
 Timing is everything with this recipe, from the resting of the dough in the refrigerator to the exact cooking time (just a light color to the top of the cookie without the edges getting too well done) to the resting on the cookie sheet for 10 minutes before the transfer to the wire rack.
 As usual, nothing but the best ingredients gives the best results, and this is particularly true concerning the chocolate.
 The cookie will taste very different if made with Nestle’s semi-sweet morsels, or with milk chocolate chips.